Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 One of the complicated aspects of FIP is that while Feline Coronavirus (FCoV) is very common, Feline Infectious Peritonitis is rare.

 FCoV, also known as Feline Enteric Coronavirus (FeCV) is found in 80-90% of cats living in multicat houses, but nearly all of these infections are harmless, with no signs of illness, or just mild signs of diarrhea.
-The virus is shed in the faeces, spreading easily between cats, commonly via litter trays or boxes, surviving in the environment for up to seven weeks.
+The virus is shed in the faeces, spreading easily between cats, commonly via litter trays or boxes, and surviving in the environment for up to seven weeks.

-Following infection, the virus can be found in the gastrointestinal tract and the blood for a short period, and then may be shed in the faeces, for weeks, months, or in some cases, for life.
-However, in a very small proportion of FCoV-infected cats,the relatively benign virus mutates to become the Feline Infectious Peritonitis Virus virulent biotype, which goes on to cause Feline Infectious Peritonitis.
+Following infection, the virus can be found in the gastrointestinal tract and the blood for a short period, and then maybe shed in the faeces, for weeks, months, or in some cases, for life.
+However, in a very small proportion of FCoV-infected cats, the relatively benign virus mutates to become the Feline Infectious Peritonitis Virus virulent biotype, which goes on to cause Feline Infectious Peritonitis.

 This mutation may involve point deletions or mutations at the 3c gene but the full details have not yet been established.
-The mutation happens in an individual cats, with the mutant virus multiplying rapidly, infecting the macrophages and monocytes of the host cat and spreading throughout the body, causing disease.
+The mutation happens in an individual cat, with the mutant virus multiplying rapidly, infecting the macrophages and monocytes of the host cat and spreading throughout the body, causing disease.

 The mutated FIPV virus is not shed in the same way as FCoV in the faeces, so is not thought to be directly infectious in the same way.